Binance affiliate program · Updated July 2026

 - ✅ Is the rebate single-tier — paid on traders, not on recruiting other referrers?

-Tick the binding-window box and you keep the door open; tick the audience box and the reviewed tier becomes realistic.
+Tick the rebind-eligibility box — light trailing 90-day volume, no current referrer — and you keep the door open; tick the audience box and the vetted tier becomes realistic.
 Miss the binding window and the rest barely matters.

 Doing the same exercise on the other major exchange?
 Compare bars in OKX affiliate program requirements, or see which one pays more in Binance vs OKX affiliate program 2026.